rodrigopolo/brripguide/guide_en.md

   ![Environment Variables](img/04-Environment_Variables.png)
   5. Click on the "Ok" button and close all windows:
   ![Edit Env.
 Variables](img/05-Edit_User_Variable.png)
-5. Unzip the `eac3to327.zip` file into the directory:
+5. Uncompress the `eac3to327.zip` file into the directory:
   ![Files](img/06-brdsoft.png)
-6. Unzip the `SubExtractor1031.zip` file into the directory.
+6. Uncompress the `SubExtractor1031.zip` file into the directory.
-7. Unrar the `suprip-1.16.rar` file into the directory.
+7. Uncompress the `suprip-1.16.rar` file into the directory.
-8. Unzip (7zip) `mkvtoolnix-amd64-6.8.0.7z` into directory:
+8. Uncompress `mkvtoolnix-amd64-6.8.0.7z` into directory:
   ![Files](img/09-brdsoft.png)
 9. Create a folder for your rip, in this guide I'll use: `C:\bdrip`:
   ![Folder](img/10-folder.png)